thedersen/aws-cloudwatch-slack-alerter/README.md

 # Slack CloudWatch Alerter

-Monitor AWS Lambda errors and send alerts to a specified slack channel.
+Monitor AWS Lambda errors and send alerts to a specified Slack channel.

-Adds a subscription filter to all log groups with 'Production' in the name at the creation of the log group.
-Subscribes to all unhandled exceptions, timeouts and any message logged with `console.error()`.

 ## Resources
 ### Subscriber
 The subscriber lambda is invoked any time a new log group is created.
-If the name of the log group contains `production`, it creates a new log subscription to the `Alerter` lambda.
+If the name of the log group contains `[Pp]roduction`, it creates a new log subscription filter with the `Alerter` lambda as destination.
+The filter includes all unhandled exceptions, timeouts and any message logged with `console.error()`.

 ### Alerter
-This lambda is invoked by Cloudwatch Logs when an error is logged.
+The alerter lambda is invoked by CloudWatch Logs when an error is logged.
 It parses the log event and posts the error to the specified Slack webhook.

 ## Deployment